 Additionally, during a contested divorce Illinois law follows the premise of “equitable” rather than “equal” distribution.
 That means that a judge may award a greater proportion of the marital estate to one partner based on certain factors, including child custody arrangements, income and education levels of both spouses and intangible contributions made to the family during the marriage.

 As always, Denis M. Gavel & Associates, P.C. are here to assist you with all aspects of your divorce.
-Please call our office at office for a free consultation to learn more.
+Please call our office at office for a Initial Consultations at no charge to learn more.